ustas-eth/daily-glider/articles/debug-technique/README.md

 def query():
     contracts = Contracts().with_name("ERC721").exec(10)

-    result = []
+    print("Contracts:")
+    print(contracts)

+    print("Events:")
     for contract in contracts:
         events = contract.events()
         print(events)

-    return [{"result": result}]
+    return []
 ```

 ![Result 3](./media/result3.png)

 As you can see, it's not trying to serialize objects but returns their classes, such as `api.event.Event`, avoiding errors when serialization is not possible.
+This helps a lot as you can now see what you're dealing with and find all the necessary references in the documentation.

 ## Try/except